-In 2006, Washingtonian Magazine selected Ms. Banks for its list of 40 Best Attorneys under 40 in Washington, D.C., calling her “Washington’s hottest young employment lawyer.”
-Ms. Banks was also selected for inclusion in the 2009-2013 editions of “The Best Lawyers in America,” and was named by Washington D.C.
-Super Lawyers as among the top five percent of attorneys in Washington, D.C. for 2009-2013.
+The Best Lawyers in America© named Ms. Banks the 2017 "Lawyer of the Year" for Employment Law in Washington, D.C.
+In 2006, Washingtonian Magazine selected Ms. Banks as one of the 40 Best Attorneys under 40 in Washington, D.C., calling her “Washington’s hottest young employment lawyer.”
+Ms. Banks was also selected for inclusion in the 2009-2018 editions of “The Best Lawyers in America©,” and was named by Washington, D.C.
+Super Lawyers as among the top five percent of attorneys in Washington, D.C. for 2009-2017.
 Martindale-Hubbell has rated Ms. Banks “AV Preeminent,” its highest possible peer review rating.

 Ms. Banks regularly speaks on employment law, whistleblower, and litigation matters before the American Bar Association (ABA), the D.C.
 Bar Association, the National Employment Lawyers Association (NELA), and the Metropolitan Washington Employment Lawyers Association (MWELA), where she has served as the organization’s Vice President.
 Ms. Banks is active in the ABA’s Labor and Employment Law Section, where she currently serves as the Employee Co-Chair of the Equal Employment Opportunity (EEO) Committee.
 She has also been active with the ABA as an Associate Editor to Lindemann, Grossman and Weirich, Employment Discrimination Law, Fifth Edition, 2015 Cumulative Supplement; as a Litigation Track Coordinator for the 9th, 10th, and 11th Annual Section of Labor and Employment Law Conferences; and as a Program Chair for the EEO Committee.